Managing Stress Is Critical for a Good Life

 Yes, you can pound the steering wheel and yell expletives at every “stupid” driver on the road.
 You can take unnecessary risks weaving in and out of traffic just to show others who is boss, but all of that adds to your stress – and are choices you make.
 You cannot control the traffic, but you can control your response to the situation.

-What Can You Do Differently?
+What Can You Do Differently in Response to Stress?

 Use this as a model to find ways to manage other external stressors.
 Think about the stressor in detail and consider the factors you CANNOT change.
 Then, think about things you can do differently in response to it – consider your thoughts, your self-talk, and your behaviors.
 Develop a plan for managing this particular stressor and implement the plan the next time the stressor shows up in your life.